 Where property is owned jointly with one or more other persons the way the rental income is taxed depends on whether the letting is carried on in partnership.
 Joint letting does not, of itself, make the activity a partnership.

-Usually, there won’t be a partnership and the taxpayer’s share from the jointly owned property will be included as part of their personal rental business profits.
+Usually, there won’t be a partnership and the customer’s share from the jointly owned property will be included as part of their personal rental business profits.

 Less commonly, the joint letting may amount to a partnership.
 If this is the case the share of the profit or loss must be kept separate from any other letting income.
 A partnership loss can’t be deducted from a personal rental profit and vice versa.

-The property income rules will not alter a taxpayer’s status.
+The property income rules will not alter a customer’s status.
 A partner will not cease to be a partner just because of the current rules.
-Equally, if a taxpayer was not a partner before, they will not become a partner just because of the current rules.
+Equally, if a customer was not a partner before, they will not become a partner just because of the current rules.
 See below for more about the cases where a partnership exists.